rupesh-hub/KOL389COM-OSD-PORTFOLIO/worksheets/project/README.md

 ## ⚙️ GitHub Actions CI

-This project uses **GitHub Actions** to automatically test your code on every push or pull request — except when only `README.md` is changed.
+This project uses **GitHub Actions** to automatically test our code on every push or pull request — except when only `README.md` is changed.

 ### 🔧 What It Does